godaddy/profile-service/README.md

 # Profile Service

 The purpose of the profile service is to provide locked data to be used by the tests.
 This allows you to avoid concurrency issues.
-You store multiple profile entries meta data inside of the service (MongoDB backend), then when you run your test, you call the service which claims/locks one of those profile entries so that another test can't use it.
+You store multiple profile entries (each gets their own profileId) meta data inside of the service (MongoDB backend), then when you run your test, you call the service which claims/locks one of those profile entries (profileId) so that another test can't use it.
 Each profile entry will automatically unlock after 10 minutes whether you explicitly unlock it or not.

 You do not need to create a profile before adding entries to it.
 You simply need to add a profile entry to a specific profile name, and that profile entry will get added for that specific profile name.

+If you do not explicitly release a profile entry, it will be released after 10 minutes automatically.

 ## Configuration